cameroncondry/cbc-kitten-scientists/README.md

 - field
 - pasture
+- mine
 - library
 - academy
-- mine
 - barn
+- workshop
+- lumberMill
 - aqueduct
-- lumberMill
-- workshop
 - unicornPasture
+- tradepost

 Housing will build the following population buildings when required resource is at 85% capacity:

 - hut
 - logHouse
 - mansion

+#### Trading

+Trades with the following races when gold is at 95% capacity and will use 25% of the amount available.

+- zebra

 #### Cat Power